manvis/IYFThreading/README.md

 Other options only apply to the thread profiler.
 They are documented in the **ThreadProfilerSettings.hpp** header and should be adjusted there.
 You should also use the said header to define custom scope tags, names and colours, suitable for your application.

+## Documentation
+To build the full documentation, use Doxygen with the provided Doxyfile.

 ## Usage

+This is a simple example.
+For a more complete example that uses more features, check out the contents of the ```examples``` folder.

 ```cpp
 // This needs to be built with -DIYF_ENABLE_PROFILING (and, optionally, -DIYF_THREAD_POOL_PROFILE), e.g, on Linux: